Written by Jennifer Mayberry

 So, it turns out that LinkedIn is a search engine.
 Like other search engines, LinkedIn uses keywords to bring up relevant results.
 In this case, the relevant result is you.
 Your skills are the keywords that will make you magically appear before a recruiter.
 You can add keywords throughout the written sections of your profile as well as to the separate skills section.
 When recruiters search for potential applicants, these are the types of keywords that they are plugging in.

 Without keywords, the search for you and your otherwise brilliant LinkedIn profile will be futile.
 Someone else will fill the void.
-It will be like the time you parked your car at a big outdoor concert, didn’t pay attention to the section, and searched for it for two hours after the concert let out.
+It will be like the time you parked your car at a big outdoor concert, didn’t pay attention to the section, and searched for it for two hours after the show let out.
 In this case, however, the recruiter won’t even know they’re looking for you.
 They just won’t find you.
-If you don’t mark yourself with keywords, you will be indistinguishable.
+If you don’t mark yourself with keywords, you’ll be indistinguishable.

 Help Them Find What They Are Looking For